jamiewannenburg/math-slides/Readme.md

 # Tools, scripts and hacks for mathematics presentations

-This repository collects tools and hacks that I have found usefull in making presentations about mathematics.
+This repository collects tools and hacks that I have found useful in making presentations about mathematics.

 # The markup.md source file